Found in County Durham, photo by courtesy of the Frank Lawson

 it closed in 1956.
 Thanks to David Kitching for the info.

-of the works.
+.
 Photo by Martyn Fretwell.

 Norbury Colliery brickworks was operated by Messrs Clayton

 & Brooke in the nineteenth century.
 The works was